 Napa RCD desires to annex portions of the City of Napa that were incorporated as of 1945, which have been excluded from its boundary since its formation as an independent special district in 1945.
 This gap area is included in Napa RCD's SOI and is wholly within the City of Napa.
 Other than this gap area, Napa RCD's service area includes all of Napa County.
 Napa RCD has a long history of programming throughout the City of Napa, including providing technical assistance, educational programs, and monitoring programs.
-Annexation of this area would allow for Napa RCD's boundary to accurately reflect the geographic scope of current programming and would provide the following community benefits: the ability for any City of Napa resident to serve on Napa RCD's governing board; the ability for Napa RCD to locate its office anywhere within the City of Napa; and the ability for Napa RCD Board of Directors to convene a meeting anywhere within the City of Napa.
+Annexation of this area is considered logical and orderly development, and would allow for Napa RCD's boundary to accurately reflect the geographic scope of current programming and would provide the following community benefits: the ability for any City of Napa resident to serve on Napa RCD's governing board; the ability for Napa RCD to locate its office anywhere within the City of Napa.

-4 This includes lands classified by the California Department of Conservation as grazing land, prime farmland, farmland of statewide importance, unique farmland, and farmland of local importance.
+&lt;sup>4 This includes lands classified by the California Department of Conservation as grazing land, prime farmland, farmland of statewide importance, unique farmland, and farmland of local importance.